-is found in the 'spices' section of the grocery store.
-With a bit of time and effort, you can grow a big alum crystal.
+Alum is found in the 'spices' section of the grocery store.
+That little jar contains small white crystals that, with a bit of time and effort, you can grow a big alum crystal.

 Time Required: Days to Weeks

 - Pour 1/2 cup of hot tap water into a clean jar.

 - Slowly stir in alum, a little at a time, until it stops dissolving.
 Don't add the whole amount - just enough to saturate the water.

 - Loosely cover the jar with a coffee filter or paper towel (to keep dust out) and allow the jar to sit undisturbed overnight.